im-tomu/tomu.im/README.md

 ## FIXME!
 Someone should add something here....

- * All Tomu boards have been loaded with USB bootloader.
+ * All Tomu boards have been loaded with a USB bootloader.
- * To get the USB bootloader to come up, you must connect C pin to VCC.
+ * To get the USB bootloader to come up, you must connect the C pin to Vcc.
  * [Random Starting instructions here](https://groups.google.com/forum/#!topic/tomu-discuss/r-LS0C7hjko)

 <hr><br><br>